Citrinate/BoosterManager/README.md

 Example: `"InventoryHistoryAppFilter": [730, 570],`

 This `HashSet<uint>` type configuration setting can be added to your `ASF.json` config file.
-When using the `loginventoryhistory` command, the results will be filtered to only show inventory history events from these `AppIDs`
+When using the `loginventoryhistory` command or `InventoryHistory` IPC interface API endpoint, the results will be filtered to only show inventory history events from these `AppIDs`

 ---